-Students will complete a minimum 3-4 page research paper on the topic of their choice, related to the course material, with the approval of the instructor.
-Students will present their research paper to the class by submitting an online video or narrated PowerPoint.
+Students will complete a minimum two-page research paper on the topic of their choice, related to the course material, with the approval of the instructor.
+Students will present their research paper to the class by submitting an online video.
 Paper and presentation guidelines, rubric, and topic selection guidelines will be discussed and posted in Blackboard.